saptarshibasu/aws-study/README.md

   * An optional list of template parameters (input values supplied at stack creation time)
   * An optional list of output values (e.g. the complete URL to a web application)
   * An optional list of data tables used to lookup static configuration values (e.g., AMI names)
-  * The list of AWS resources and their configuration values
+  * The list of AWS resources and their configuration values (mandatory)
   * A template file format version number